bertacsevercan/Bulls-Cows/README.md

 # Bulls-Cows
-This is a JetBrains Academy project which is a game of Bulls and Cows.
+A JetBrains Academy project which is a game of Bulls and Cows.